 2. Have a rough plan in place

 Having a rough plan means knowing where you will go and what you will do once you’re there.
 There are lots of places you could spend your gap year and deciding on where to go is the first big decision you need to make.
-Interestingly, according to our gap year survey, the USA is the place that most people would like to go on a gap year.

 Once you know where you’re going, you need to decide what to do when you get there.
 If you’re planning to work, there are lots of options to consider.
 Typically, students prefer to take jobs that allow them the flexibility to do some travelling.
 Seasonal jobs in summer camps are particularly popular, as are teaching jobs where you’re guaranteed long breaks.